 Experienced Violent Crimes Lawyer in Seattle Can Defend Your Rights

 If you are convicted of a violent crime, a jail or prison sentence is likely.
 You are going to need serious legal defense help fast.
-Let experienced Seattle violent crimes attorney Kevin Trombold help.
+Let experienced Seattle domestic violence attorney Kevin Trombold help.
 For more than two decades, attorney Kevin Trombold has represented clients charged with assault and virtually every other felony crime.
 If you’re charged with felony assault or another violent crime in the Seattle area, it is best to seek legal representation as soon as possible after the police have arrested you.
 Kevin Trombold can review your case, address your concerns, and fight aggressively for the justice you need and deserve.

 KING COUNTY ATTORNEY DISCUSSES VIOLENT CRIMES IN WASHINGTON

 What’s violent crime?
 In the state of Washington, the criminal laws recognize several “classes” of felonies, and defendants with previous convictions can expect to be treated with less leniency than first-time offenders.
 Hinging on the specific details of the charge against you, a conviction for aggravated assault or a comparable violent crime is punishable with imprisonment, a fine, and sometimes both.
 If you are convicted of a violent crime, and if a firearm or another deadly weapon was used in the commission of the crime, it increases the length of the jail or prison term.